 Discover more about Princes Street in our guide to Edinburgh's New Town >

 LNER connects Edinburgh with the East Coast railway, with stops at Aberdeen, Dundee, Newcastle, York, Darlington, Peterborough and London King's Cross, to name a few.
-It is only a short walk from London King's Cross to St Pancras International, where you can travel even further afield to Europe via Eurostar.

 Another low-carbon way to arrive in Edinburgh is via bus or coach.
 Edinburgh's main bus terminus is located on St Andrew Square, right in the heart of Edinburgh's East End.